neuroethology/MARS/docs/Docker_instructions.md

   b065b587a340        mars-docker         "/bin/bash"         18 minutes ago      Exited (0) 16 seconds ago                       MARS
   ```

-### Enter the MARS container and run MARS
+### Enter the MARS container and launch MARS
-Once the container has been created, enter it by calling `docker attach MARS`.
-You should see a command line that looks like: `root@b065b587a340:/app/MARS_v1_7#` (you may need to hit enter more than once for the prompt to show up).
+Once the container has been created, enter it by calling `sudo docker attach MARS`.
+You should see a command line that looks like: `root@XXXXXXXXXXb065b587a340:/app/MARS_v1_8#` (you may need to hit enter more than once for the prompt to show up).

-If you get an error message saying the container has not been started, call `docker start MARS` then try again.
+If you get an error message saying the container has not been started, call `sudo docker start MARS` then try again.

-To test out MARS, call `python MARS_v1_7.py`.
+To test out MARS, call `python MARS_v1_8.py`.
 This should launch the MARS gui.
 If you're getting an error about being unable to access the display, enter the command `xhost local:root` in terminal, then try re-starting the container.

-Hit the Browse button and navigate to the folder containing your videos, then press "Enqueue".
-Check boxes for the analyses you'd like to run, then click "Run MARS".
-You can track MARS's progress using the progress bars in the gui, or from the text output to the terminal.